 ASU’s New College of Interdisciplinary Arts and Sciences offers a Master of Arts in Communication Studies, with a particular emphasis in advocacy, for students who would like to study advanced communication theories and learn skills that are applicable to a wide range of careers in communication.
 This program covers persuasive communication, communication research methodology, and communication for humanistic objectives.

-Finally, ASU’s Walter Cronkite School of Journalism and Mass Communication offers a Master of Mass Communication program for journalists and other communication professionals who already have substantial career experience, and who wish to build new skills to advance their career.
+Finally, ASU’s Walter Cronkite School of Journalism and Mass Communication offers two different Master’s of Mass Communication degree tracks.
+First, there is a mid-career program designed for journalists and other communication professionals who already have substantial career experience, and wish to build new skills to advance their career.
 Students who are admitted into this program are paired with a Cronkite faculty member and are allowed to customize their program according to their goals.
+The second Master of Mass Communication track at ASU is open to any student with a bachelor’s degree.
+Students in this program can choose to focus in either Journalism or Strategic Communications.
 All of ASU’s master’s in communication programs require students to complete a “Capstone Experience,” which, depending on the program, may be a research thesis, an applied project, a portfolio, and/or a comprehensive examination to demonstrate what they have learned during their program.